dakotamm/research_blog/_posts/2025-08-05-long-term-GAM.md

 Here, there is a vast difference in the shape of the GAM on either side of the gap, due to the sampling differences.
 In the more modern samples, we can resolve some wiggles on a smaller timescale - but I think this is just a step too far.
 I think this may be too much stats for what is also just kind of imperfect observational data.

 This was just a quick effort, but I wanted to show this in case this was something we opted to include given the reviewer comments from GRL.
-If included, my current plan is to say something brief in the Results section, to the effect of: "GAM shows decadal variation, which may be correlated with Eastern Pacific decadal cycles like PDO, but are outside the scope of this work as we focus on monotonic trends."
+If included, my current plan is to say something brief in the Results section, to the effect of: "GAM shows decadal variation, which may be correlated with Eastern Pacific decadal cycles like PDO, but are outside the scope of this work as we focus on monotonic trends.
+However, this does necessitate using a signficantly long time history to assess monotonic trends despite this decadal variation."

 If we want to go in more depth here, I can - but for now I'll show you these and stay the course with monotonic trends.